St. Kunibert

 Parking facilities

-St Kunibert is located in the north of the old town, in the Kunibertsviertel district.
-Unfortunately, there are no direct public transport connections, but you can reach the church directly from Cologne main station via Breslauer Platz and Johannisstraße, which runs northwards, after about 700 metres on foot.
+St. Kunibert is located in the north of the old town, in the Kunibertsviertel.
+Unfortunately, there is no direct connection to public transport, but you can reach the church directly from Cologne Central Station via Breslauer Platz and Johannisstraße, which runs to the north, after about 700 meters on foot.

 Nearby